black-dragon74/dms-api/README.md

 This API would never have been possible without the support of:

 - [Sidharth Soni](https://github.com/sid-sun) - For everything.
+- [black-dragon74](https://github.com/black-dragon74) - For writing this software and maintaining it.

 ***Another hobby project by Nick ;=)***